"Label from Somewhere": Reflexive Annotating for Situated AI Alignment: Results

 \subsection{Reflexive Annotating in Practice (RQ1)}

 Reflexive prompts shifted annotators from providing decontextualised labels to engaging in situated forms of reasoning.
 When asked to indicate relevant identity facets, highlight textual cues, and articulate how their experiences shaped their judgment, workers responded with layered, often deeply personal reflections that reveal how value-laden judgments unfold in practice.
 Figure \ref{fig:personas} illustrates typical situated annotations, showing how identity salience, cue interpretation, and rationale-building intertwine within a single response.
 The figure highlights the kinds of epistemic materials generated by the probe and grounds the analysis that follows.
-This theme covers three subthemes: (1) Positioning the Self, (2) Intersectional Reasoning, and (3) Reflexivity Under Tension.
+Addressing RQ1, we cover three subthemes here: (1) Positioning the Self, (2) Intersectional Reasoning, and (3) Reflexivity Under Tension.